MicrosoftDocs/visualstudio-docs/mac/tf-version-control.md

 To set up your remote project with a local workspace, use the following steps:

 1. Select the **Server** from the combobox.
-1. Not that there are "no workspaces" and tht the Local Path is "Not Mapped".
+1. Note that there are "no workspaces" and that the Local Path is "Not Mapped".
 Select the **Not Mapped** link to display the **Create new Workspace** dialog.
 1. Provide a name for the workspace and then click **Add Working Folder** to map the project to a local folder on your computer:

     ![Create a new workspace dialog showing default options](media/tfvc-workspace1.png)